saurabhhh777/PayTrack/README.md

-# 🚀 VeeraBook - Full-Stack MERN Project
+# 🚀 PayTrack - Full-Stack MERN Project

 A comprehensive full-stack application for managing **money, workers, agriculture, and real estate** with modern UI and powerful analytics.